 Full Member.
 Full membership is open to licensed, bonded Class 3 and Class 4 wineries in Maryland.
 Proof of State licensure and TTB permitting are necessary.
 Full members have a board seat and voting rights to set industry policy.

 Affiliate Member.
 Are you interested in reaching Maryland’s diverse winery business community?
 Do you offer products or services that would benefit our vineyards and wineries?
 If so, consider joining the Maryland Wineries Association to network with over 100 businesses.
-Contact us for more info about joining as an affiliate member.

 Membership in the MWA brings certain benefits; some great for the bottom line, others great for simply promoting your winery.